tech-n-code/alpine-linux-dev-setup-script/README.md

 # alpine-linux-dev-setup-script

-### I like to develop software on Proxmox VMs or LXC containers, specifically on Alpine Linux, and decided to create a script to baseline them for development.
+### I enjoy developing software on Proxmox VMs or LXC containers, specifically on Alpine Linux, and decided to create a script to baseline them for development.

 ### The script performs the following: